Universal Life Insurance: How It Works, Types & Pros and Cons

 Accessing Your Cash Value

-Universal life insurance provides several ways to access accumulated cash value:
+Universal life insurance provides several ways to access accumulated cash value.
+Learn more about borrowing against life insurance for full details on policy loans.

-Policy Loans: Borrow against cash value at low interest rates (typically 4-6%).
+Policy Loans: Borrow against cash value at low interest rates (typically 4 to 8%).
 Loans don't require repayment during your lifetime but reduce the death benefit by the outstanding loan amount plus interest.
 Interest continues accruing on unpaid loans.

 Withdrawals: Remove cash directly from the policy.
 Withdrawals up to the amount of premiums paid are generally tax-free.
 Amounts exceeding premium payments may be taxable as ordinary income.
 Withdrawals permanently reduce both cash value and death benefit.

 Surrender: Cancel the policy and receive the cash surrender value minus any surrender charges and outstanding loans.
-Surrender charges typically decline over 10-15 years.
+Surrender charges typically decline over 10 to 15 years.

 Pincher's Pro Tip